openstates/documentation/contributing/scrapers.rst

 Scrapers are at the core of what Open States does, each state requires several custom scrapers designed to extract bills, legislators, committees, and votes from the state website.
 All together there are around 200 scrapers, each one essentially independent, which means that there is always more work to do, but fortunately plenty of prior work to learn from.

-Checking Out
+Checking out
 ------------

-Fork and clone the main `Open States scraper repository <https://github.com/openstates/openstates>`_:
+Fork and clone the main scraper repository:

   * Visit https://github.com/openstates/openstates and click the 'Fork' button.
   * Clone your fork using your tool of choice or the command line::